 “All it took for us that day were a few bites of our Adana Dürum kebaps and lahmacuns to stare at each other in silent agreement: This stuff was next level.”

 The people behind Örnek are from Şanlıurfa (or Urfa), a gastronomical focal point in South Eastern Turkey famous for its cuisine, and they decided to not take any shortcuts when to comes to their food offering. Örnek specialises in grilled kebap skewers and lahamacun and as everything you order is cooked fresh a-la-minute for you, an average order will take 15 minutes to complete.
 But the wait will be well worth it, because regardless of what you order from the menu, it’s all been made by hand and it’s all bloody exceptional.

 “…they decided to not take any shortcuts when to comes to their cooking.”

-But the true highlight of Örnek, and the one reason the whole Arabic community lines up at this shop, are the glorious lahmacun.
+But the true highlight of Örnek, and the one reason why people travel to this shop from all over the city, are the glorious lahmacun.
 Also known as kıymalı in Urfa or “Turkish pizza” in Berlin, these thin flatbreads are readily available in the city, but nobody does them like Örnek.
 Fresh out of the oven, covered in a generous layer of the minced lamb/peppers/spice mix, Örnek’s lahmacun pack an explosive flavour punch and put a fulminant end to discussion on where the get the best lahmacun in Berlin: It’s here.

 “The juiciness and intensity of the Adana in combination with the fresh condiments and spicy chilis sauce is mindbogglingly good”